 Real Traveller Average Daily Spend: €42

-In Teneriffe, El Medano hosts a weekly market every Saturday morning from 9am to 2pm.
+In Tenerife, El Medano hosts a weekly market every Saturday morning from 9am to 2pm.
 This market has bohemian edge by proxy - there is a surf beach right next door.
 Expect a lively affair with often live music, some top chic alternative clothing stalls and more.

 In Lanzarote, the most colourful shopping is provided by Teguise Sunday Market where you can buy many interesting craft items, souvenirs and local produce (wine, cheese and mojo sauces) which make tasty reminders of your stay.